SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-11-05-shiny-accessibility.md

 author: khondula
 ---

 This year marks the 30th anniversary of the [Americans with Disabilities Act](https://adata.org/learn-about-ada), a transformative civil rights law that followed decades of action by disability activists.
 It is now commonly recognized that considering accessibility in design choices has ubiquitious benefits, i.e. the "curb cut effect[^1]."
-This holds especially true for technology, such as how closed captions on videos that make it possible for people with disabilities to access content also helps people who are just in a noisy environment.
+This holds especially true for technology, such as how closed captions on videos that make it possible for people with disabilities to access content also helps anyone just in a noisy environment.
 As you [consider ways to provide long-term access to a shiny app](https://cyberhelp.sesync.org/blog/shiny-in-pubs.html), it's also a good time to consider how design choices might unintentionally hinder people from using your app.

 Web applications can be inaccessible to users that rely on keyboard navigation or assistive technologies like screen readers.
 Many websites lack basic accessibility provisions such as providing sufficient color contrast, alternative text for images, or navigable page layouts.
 This means the functionality of an app can be rendered useless if a user has no way of determining e.g. whether a checkbox is checked or can't read text against a low contrast background.